Works#2017

 Ginza Yamau

-[Outline of the project] A carefully selected pickle store that spreads Japanese pickle culture from Ginza.
-A pickle shop that sells delicious pickles from all over Japan as well as our own products.
-We offer seasonal pickles based on fresh vegetables for customers to sample.
-We carefully selected the ingredients and concept design everything from scratch, including the packaging, so that it would be popular as a Japanese souvenir and have quality that can be used as a gift.
-At our company, we provide total services from branding, menu development, design administration, interiors concept design and construction, to operational management.
-[Customer issue] Yamau Co., Ltd., a long-established pickle store that was engaged in manufacturing and wholesale, opened its first flagship store in Ginza.
-It was required to be a base that not only sells products but also conveys the “tsukemono culture” that is unique to Japan.
-Regarding the architecture, there were various regulations due to the location of Ginza, and the challenge was to make the building suitable for the city of Ginza, with a Japanese appearance while being a pencil building with a frontage of 5m and a four-story building.
-[Solution] In order to create an outfit suitable for the town of Ginza, we formed a façade with an arrangement of the Kumiko design, which is a Japanese style.
-With good old "tradition" and "modernity" that matches the times, appealing "innovation" that attracts people, the interior combines traditional materials and finishes to express nostalgia, a sense of relief, and comfort. bottom.
-There is also a unique sweets shop with the theme of pickles. <Our project members> [Sales/Project Management] Shigeo Yuasa [Planning/Consulting] Takashi Hosaka, Takashi Isozaki [design, layout] Sakae Kirioka, Nana Osano [Signature/Graphic concept design] Osamu Hirota, Sky Group [Production/ construction] Ebihara Shigeyuki [Management] Takahiro Awatani, Takanori Hisakado
+[Project Summary] A carefully selected pickle shop that spreads Japanese pickle culture from Ginza.
+It is a pickle select shop that sells not only its own products but also delicious pickles from all over Japan.
+Customers can sample and enjoy seasonal pickles based on fresh vegetables each season.
+We carefully selected ingredients and concept design the package from scratch so that it would be a popular Japanese souvenir and have the quality to be used as a gift.
+We provide a total service from branding, menu development, design administration, interiors concept design and construction, to operation and management.
+[Client's Challenge] When Yamau Co., Ltd., a long-established pickle shop that was in the business of manufacturing and wholesale, opened its first flagship store in Ginza, it was required to make pickles familiar to Japanese people into a product that could be used as a gift, and to create a base that would not only sell pickles but also spread the unique "pickle culture" of Japan.
+The challenges for the building were to meet various regulations due to the location in Ginza, and to create a building that was suitable for the town of Ginza, with a Japanese look despite the shape of a 5m-wide, 4-story pencil building.
+[Solution] In order to create an appearance befitting the Ginza area, the exterior façade was designed with an arrangement of the traditional Japanese kumiko design.
+It combines good old tradition with a modern feel that matches the times, and appeals to people with its appealing originality.
+Inside, traditional materials and finishes are combined to create a sense of nostalgia, comfort, and relief.
+A unique sweet shop with a pickled vegetable theme is also included. <Our project members> [Sales/Project Management] Yuasa Shigeo [Planning/Consulting] Hosaka Takashi, Isozaki Takashi [design, layout] Kirioka Sakae, Osano Nana [Sign/Graphic concept design] Soragumi Hirota Osamu [Production/ construction] Ebihara Shigeyuki [Operation Management] Awatani Takahiro, Hisakado Takanori

 #Urban & Retail